Takeaways from the first general election debate in the NYC mayoral race

 A brewing fight over taxes on millionaires – and a notable non-endorsement

+Mamdani said he would be in favor of changing mayoral control over the school system, a surprising position considering it could limit his authority.
+Mayoral control allows the mayor near-complete authority over the city’s public school system, centralizing the power with the executive which is in turn seen as being directly accountable for the how the system performs.

+Mamdani said he would not give up control in full, saying he wants a participatory system that gives parents and educators increased influence.

-Mamdani doubled down on his plan to raise taxes the city’s wealthiest residents despite Gov. Kathy Hochul’s opposition, saying he believed the same energy that buoyed his underdog campaign would create support for his push to increase taxes.
+He also doubled down on his plan to raise taxes the city’s wealthiest residents despite Hochul’s opposition, saying he believed the same energy that buoyed his underdog campaign would create support for his push to increase taxes.

 “A lot of people called even my campaign a nonstarter when we first began,” Mamdani said.
 “Now I stand before you proud to be the Democratic nominee who got the most votes in city primary history, and I believe we will see the same thing with our push to ensure that we are taxing the wealthiest and the most profitable corporations the fair amount that they should pay.”